deepsm007/tools/rh-pre-commit/README.md

 ```

 And you should be set up and ready to go!
 If want to check you can do a `ls -l
-.git/hooks/pre-commit` in one of your exsting projects and it should look
+.git/hooks/pre-commit` in one of your existing projects and it should look
 something like this:

 ```